rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 400 px
    :align: center

-Properties, like the gamma function and vertex degrees and neighbourhooddepths may be shown with a `graphs.Graph.showShort()` method:
+Properties, like the gamma function and vertex degrees and neighbourhooddepths may be shown with a `graphs.Graph.showShort()` method.

         >>> g.showShort()
         *---- short description of the graph ----* Name             : 'tutorialGraph'